Iran calls Obama's 10-year nuclear demand 'unacceptable'

 While the United States has played the lead role in the talks with Iran, it is representing five other major powers: Britain, China, France, Germany and Russia -- a group collectively known both as the P5+1 and the E3+3.

-Speaking in Geneva, German Foreign Minister Frank-Walter Steinmeier sounded an upbeat note, saying the negotiations had made more progress in the past year than in the previous decade.
+Speaking in Geneva, German Foreign Minister Frank-Walter Steinmeier sounded an upbeat note.

 "The talks between the E3+3 and Iran are also advancing well," he told the U.N.-backed Conference on Disarmament.
 "I would even go so far as to say that in 10 years of negotiations, we never achieved as much progress as we have made this year."

-(Additional reporting by Lucien Libert in Montreux, Parisa Hafezi in Ankara, Stephanie Nebehay, Tom Miles in Geneva, Dan Williams and Matt Spetalnick in Washington; Editing by Ralph Boulton)
+(Additional reporting by Lucien Libert in Montreux, Parisa Hafezi in Ankara, Stephanie Nebehay, Tom Miles in Geneva, Dan Williams and Matt Spetalnick in Washington; Editing by Mark Heinrich)

+BERLIN Turks living in Germany began casting their ballots on Monday in a referendum that proposes changing Turkey's constitution to increase President Tayyip Erdogan's powers.

+LONDON British police said on Monday they had found no evidence that Khalid Masood, who killed four people in an attack on Britain's parliament last week, had any association with Islamic State or Al Qaeda, but he was clearly interested in jihad.